neuefische/web-exercises/sessions/recap-project-react/part-7/hints.md

 <details>
 <summary>💡 Hint: Global State</summary>

 There are states that need to be global, i.e. need to be accessed by the entire app.
-There must be placed into the App.js and passed to the pages via props:
+They must be placed into the App.js and passed to the pages via props:

 ```js
 // in App.js